e271828e/Flight.jl/docs/notes/design/framework_spec.md

 are not garbage at all, unlogged ones die young.
 Rejected: preallocated snapshot buffers (double/triple ring) — reuse reintroduces exactly the reader-liveness proof the GC provides for free, to save an allocation profiling has not indicted.

+**Retention: the trace's kill switch, plus decimation.** The log takes the same plain on/off switch the trace has (§12.3), and additionally a keep-every-kth policy as a guarded addition.
+What makes decimation admissible here and not there is the derived/primary split (row 38): the log is recomputable from the trace by replay, so a thinned log costs resolution in a *view*, never a record — whereas thinning the trace would destroy the only primary account of a session (row 29).
+Decimation is a retention policy only: every boundary still runs, is still published to live readers, and still enters the trace.

 **Output-device bindings are snapshot-path bindings.** An output device (telemetry, the XPlane visualizer, disk streaming) consumes snapshots via §12.8 and addresses what it reads by *table